Antispam protection

 mailbox.spam.1

 ).
-You don't have to deal with forwarding spam and spam to addresses
+You then do not have to deal with forwarding spam and non-spam messages to

 spamzxXNxZ0Db@fiYx8WUMIZ0.munibeRtcSxGU.cz